rntmc/PayPal-Store/README.md

 #### Frontend Features

-- Data filled by the customer in the form is saved in localStorage for later use.
+- The data provided by the customer in the form is saved in localStorage to be used during checkout.
-- Address verification is done using the Google Maps library, comparing the user's address with the Google Maps API response.
+- The user address is verified by comparing the response received from the Google Maps API with the address provided by the user.
 - After the user confirms the payment on PayPal, a message containing the purchase details and transaction ID is promptly displayed to the customer.
 This provides reassurance and confirmation of the successful transaction.

 ## Environment Variables